 Proposals are expected to contribute to the objectives of the European Virtual Human Twins Initiative and contribute to the Platform for Advanced VHT Models supported under the Digital Europe Programme, with project assets aligned and made available on the Platform, and interoperable with this platform’s technical specifications.
 Relevant consortia members are to join the Platform User Community of the Advanced VHT platform.
 Budget should be reserved to participate in these activities.
 No contact with the developer of the Advanced VHT Platform is requested at the proposal stage.
 Proposals are also expected to collaborate with the group of EU-funded projects working on VHTs.

-Projects are also expected to align with other relevant EU initiatives, such as for example the European Partnership for Personalised Medicine, and projects on co-advancing AI in healthcare funded under the EU4Health programme.
+Projects are also expected to align with other relevant EU initiatives, such as for example the European Cancer Imaging Initiative, the 1+Million Genomes Initiative, the Intensive Care Unit Data Space under the DIGITAL Programme, the European Partnership for Personalised Medicine, and projects on co-advancing AI in healthcare funded under the EU4Health programme where relevant.

 This topic requires the effective contribution of social sciences and humanities (SSH) disciplines and the involvement of SSH experts, institutions as well as the inclusion of relevant SSH expertise, in order to produce meaningful and significant effects enhancing the societal impact of the related research activities.

+Applicants should provide details of their clinical studies in the dedicated annex using the template provided in the submission system.
+As proposals under this topic are expected to include clinical studies, the use of the template is strongly encouraged.

+HORIZON-HLTH-2027-01-TOOL-05: FP10 pilot on “follow-on funding”